-In June and July 2020, Visitor permits are not required to park on the Blacksburg campus.
-Please remember that parking in spaces marked ADA still require a valid state-issued plate or placard.
-Starting Aug.
-3, 2020, from 7 a.m. to 10 p.m., Monday through Friday, parking on the Virginia Tech campus will require the display of a valid permit, payment of a daily fee, or hourly fees via meters on campus.
+Effective Aug.
+3, 2020, from 7 a.m. to 10 p.m., Monday through Friday, parking on the Virginia Tech campus requires the display of a valid permit, payment of a daily fee, or hourly fees via meters on campus.

 Ready to purchase a parking permit for 2020-21?
+Need to purchase a daily parking pass?
 Click here to purchase online.
 Permits may also be purchased in-person at Parking Services at 505 Beamer Way.

 Either the display of a valid parking permit or the payment of a daily/hourly fee (meters) is required to park on campus between 7 a.m. and 10 p.m., Monday through Friday.
 This applies to all university community members.

 Effective Aug.
 3, 2020, parking on the Virginia Tech campus requires the display of a valid permit or the payment of a daily fee, 7 a.m. to 10 p.m., Monday through Friday.
 Faculty/Staff parking permits for 2019-20 will expire on Aug.
 31, 2020.
 Permits for 2020-21 are on sale now.

 Yes, effective Aug.
 3, 2020.
 Please refer to the timeline below.
 The latest information around the sale of parking permits will be posted at https://parking.vt.edu/permits.html.
 Click here to purchase a permit online or visit Parking Services at 505 Beamer Way to purchase.

 - July 27, 2020: Faculty and staff permits go on sale.

 Aug.
 2, 2020: Daily visitor permits are available online for purchase.